 Kinship care refers to situations when a relative or non-relative has taken over the full-time care, nurturing and protection of a child.
 The definition for kinship caregivers also goes beyond the scope of blood relatives and may include an adult who has a legal adoptive relationship, a familiar relationship or a bond with the child and/or family.
-Click here to download a Guide to Kinship Care.
+Download A Guide to Kinship Care

 Are you caring for a kin child?